How to Feng Shui Your Bedroom: Dos and Don’ts

 FAQs

-2. Is it bad Feng Shui to have a TV in the bedroom?
-It’s not ideal, as electronics can disturb the energy flow and your sleep cycle.
-If you must have a TV, try to enclose it in a cabinet or cover it at night.
+It’s not good Feng Shui.
+Electronics should be kept out of the bedroom as they can cause disruption to energy flow and your sleep cycle.
+If you do want a TV, enclose it in a cabinet or cover it up at night.

 Your email address will not be published.
 Required fields are marked *